Maybe we aren’t exactly what we think we are!

 Yet, the strange fact is, that isn’t strictly true either, that you are you.

-In reality, your body includes more foreign organisms, such as bacteria, fungi and viruses than it does of your own cells and DNA.
-Depending on which research you read the reality could be that only 10% of you is “human” and the rest is made up of other… beings or microbes.
+In reality, your body includes more foreign organisms than it does of your own cells and DNA.
+Depending on which research you read the reality could be that only 10% of you is “human” and the rest is made up of other… things, like microbes, bacteria, fungi, and viruses.

 So physically, you aren’t really you, according to the biologists.